Connectivity via AWS PrivateLink using AWS Hybrid Maia agent🔗

 Editions

-This feature is for customers on our Enterprise edition only.
+This feature is available to customers on specific editions.
 Visit Matillion pricing to learn more about each edition.

-AWS PrivateLink is an AWS service that allows you to connect services such as the Data Productivity Cloud to your own AWS virtual private cloud (VPC) via a secure, private connection.
+AWS PrivateLink is an AWS service that allows you to connect services such as Maia to your own AWS virtual private cloud (VPC) via a secure, private connection.
 Using AWS PrivateLink, no traffic is exposed to the public Internet when it travels between two different VPCs.
 For further details of the service, read What is AWS PrivateLink?.

 Note